fershad/fershad.com/src/writing/how-would-i-rebuild-my-rugby-world-cup-website.md

 ---
 title: How I would build my 2019 Rugby World Cup fixtures site differently next time.
 published: 2019/10/31
+permalink:  /writing/how-would-i-rebuild-my-rugby-world-cup-website/
+summary: >-
+  Mid-September, over a typhoon holiday long weekend in Taipei, I put together a very simple website for the 2019 Rugby World Cup.
+With the 2019 Rugby World Cup now almost at an end, I've been thinking about how I might build a similar website differently next time.
 ---

 Mid-September, over a typhoon holiday long weekend in Taipei, I put together a [very simple website](https://rwc2019.fershad.com) for the 2019 Rugby World Cup.
 My goal was to show all the fixtures of a tournament for a range of time zones.
 I also wanted to challenge my design skills and further refine my JAMStack development skillset.
 I didn't want it to be overly complicated.
 And I wanted to build it without using any libraries or frameworks as much as possible.